By CLEMENTE BAUTISTA JR.

 Even international experts recognize the conservation of biodiversity in the NPA-controlled areas.
 In a study released in 2016, five (5) new species of orchids were discovered in a guerilla zone in Bukidnon.
 Plant and wildlife conservationist Miguel David de Leon, Australian taxonomist Jim Cootes, and Filipino biologist Mark Arcebal Naïve who conducted the research recognized that the presence of guerillas in the area is the reason why these plants and wildlife are still protected and shielded from poaching.

-We in the Kalikasan People’s Network for the Environment recognizes that the environmental destruction in the Philippines is directly traceable to the plunder of our natural wealth by big landlords, corrupt bureaucrats, and big business compradors who are all lorded over by powerful foreign corporations and governments.
+We in the Kalikasan People’s Network for the Environment recognize that the environmental destruction in the Philippines is directly traceable to the plunder of our natural wealth by big landlords, corrupt bureaucrats, and big business compradors who are all lorded over by powerful foreign corporations and governments.
 As they plunder (or do their business as they call it), the people and the environment suffer from grave rights violation and from the impact of environmental plunder.

 We struggle against this elite rule through people’s barricades, protest actions, and legal and policy interventions, among others.
 But we also recognize and respect the right of the people to rebel and take up arms to defend their rights and communities.
 For many communities to survive, their option is becoming clearer — they ought to resist the fascist militarization unleashed by corporations to ‘secure’ its business interests.